-Here are the key variables insurance companies use to determine price (in no particular order):
+Here are the key variables insurance companies use to determine the cost of car insurance and the price you'll pay (in no particular order):

-How long you have held a full driving licence affects the price of your insurance.
-Simply because less experienced drivers are more likely to have to claim.
+How long you have held a full driving licence affects the cost of car insurance, simply because less experienced drivers are more likely to be involved in a collision and make a claim.

 2. Engine Size

 The larger an engine your car has, the higher a cost your insurance will be.
 Sometimes the difference between a 1.9 and a 1.6 can be over £1,000.
 The higher the engine size, the most likely statistically you are to have an accident.
 Especially as a new driver.

 Top Tip: Hold out on the car you've always wanted for at least a year and get yourself a 1.4-litre engine (or smaller).